MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-personnel-positions.md

 Before you can create a position, you must have a job set up.
 Some position details, such as the compensation region, worker assignment, position duration, and reporting relationship, are date-effective.

 ## General information
 When creating a position, it is required to select a job.
-The following information will default from the Job that is selected at the time of position creation:  Description, Title, Full-time equivalent and Job Family.
-Important items to note in this section are the following:
+The following information will default from the job that is selected at the time of position creation:
+- Description
+- Title
+- Full-time equivalent
+- Job family

-++The position title is used to reference an employee's title rather than the title that is listed on the employee.
+The position title is used to reference an employee's title rather than the title that is listed on the employee.
 Therefore, position titles should be standardized as much as possible.

+> [!Note]
-++A worker cannot be assigned to the position at a date that is before the available for assignment date.
+> A worker cannot be assigned to a position at a date that is before the available for assignment date.
+>
- Pro tip:  There is a parameter setting that controls how this field works.
-In Human resources shared parameters you can choose the appropriate worker assignment behavior under the Positions Tab.
-You can select Always (you can assign workers to new positions when positions are created; the Available for assignment date and time will be set to the creation date and time on the General tab of the Position page when positions are created) or Never (you cannot assign workers to new positions when positions are created; if you select this option, you will have to open the Position page for each new position when it becomes available and enter the Available for assignment date on the General tab to enable worker assignment).
-If you select 'Never'in the parameters form, the worker assignment date will default to 'Never' when attempting to assign the worker.
+> There is a parameter setting that controls how this field works.
+On the **Human resources shared parameters** page, you can choose the appropriate worker assignment behavior on the **Positions** tab.
+You can select **Always** (you can assign workers to new positions when positions are created; the Available for assignment date and time will be set to the creation date and time on the **General** tab of the **Position** page when positions are created) or **Never** (you cannot assign workers to new positions when positions are created; if you select this option, you will have to open the **Position** page for each new position when it becomes available and enter the Available for assignment date on the **General** tab to enable worker assignment).
+If you select **Never** in the parameters form, the worker assignment date will default to **Never** when attempting to assign the worker.

 ## Position duration
 Every position has a length of time that the position is effective.
 This length of time is referred to as duration.
 For example, summer positions might have duration of May 1, 2021 until August 31, 2021.
-The Activation date is the date the position is active in the system and the retirement date is when the position is no longer active in the system.
+The **Activation date** is the date the position is active in the system and the **Retirement date** is when the position is no longer active in the system.

-Pro tip:  Neither the Available for assignment date or Worker assignment date can be before the Activation date.
+Note that neither the Available for assignment date or Worker assignment date can be before the Activation date.
 The position is not considered active until the activation date has been reached.
 Also, a worker assignment cannot extend past the retirement date of the position.

 ## Reports to position
 Positions are important elements of the lower level of an organization hierarchy.
-In the Position form, you can specify the position that a position reports to.
+In the **Position** form, you can specify the position that a position reports to.
 When you assign a worker to a position that reports to another position, you create a reporting relationship between the workers who are assigned to the two positions.
 For example, position “000220” reports to position “000300”.
 Kim Akers is assigned to position “000220” and Sanjay Patel is assigned to position “000300”.
 This means that Kim Akers reports to Sanjay Patel.

 Pro tip:  The Reports to position is used throughout the system for determining who the employee's manager is.
 In the example above, if Sanjay is given the role of manager in the system, he will see Kim Akers as a direct report in Manager Self-Service.
 The reporting relationship can also be used when creating workflow routing rules, as well as for creating checklist tasks.